 Letting go of someone is never easy, especially if this person played a large and meaningful role in your life.
-For example, you may still care deeply about an ex and just can't seem to get him or her out of your mind, or you may feel deeply wronged by a past partner and are unable to let go of all the hurt and pain that he or she caused.
+You may still care deeply about an ex and just can't seem to get them out of your mind, or you may feel deeply wronged by a past partner and are unable to let go of all the hurt and pain that he or she caused.
 No matter the circumstances, when it comes to letting go, there are five essential steps that you can take to move forward with your life and finally unburden yourself from this person’s long-lasting impact.

 1. Make Peace With What Happened Between the Two of You

 How often do you check this person’s Facebook, Instagram, or Twitter?
 A crucial part of letting go of someone means that you have to remove this person from your life—even digitally.
-By continuing to follow this person on social media and constantly checking to see what he or she’s up, you’re still letting this person influence your behavior and keep a lingering presence in your daily life.
-In many cases, his or her posts, pictures, and tweets will only leave you feeling sad or upset and cause you even more pain.
-If you want to move on, you have to stop letting this person maintain a lasting impact on you and take the lead on unfollowing or muting him or her.
+By continuing to follow this person on social media and constantly checking to see what they're up to, you’re still letting this person influence your behavior and keep a lingering presence in your daily life.
+In many cases, the posts, pictures, and tweets will only leave you feeling sad or upset and cause you even more pain.
+If you want to move on, you have to stop letting this person maintain a lasting impact on you and take the lead on unfollowing them.

 3. Look for Ways to Improve Your Own Life

-If you decide to let someone go, you should think of it as the perfect opportunity to let something else into your life, whatever that may be.
-Rather than spending your time thinking about this person and replaying in your mind every conversation you had with one another, you should shift your focus to something more productive.
+If you decide to let someone go, think of it as the perfect opportunity to let something else into your life, whatever that may be.
+Rather than spending your time thinking about this person and replaying every conversation, shift your focus to something more productive.
 For instance, rather than being weighed down by the fact that this person broke up with you, why not lift weights at the gym and break a personal record?
 By taking the energy that you were going to spend mulling over this person and redirecting it toward something truly beneficial and worthwhile, you're able to let go by saying hello to something far more positive.

 4. Recognize That You’re Not Alone

 When you're trying to let go of someone, it's not uncommon to feel an overwhelming sense of loneliness and isolation.
 However, by reaching out to friends, family, or a trained professional, you can overcome these kinds of feelings not only through the sheer presence of others around you, but also through their unwavering support, guidance, and advice.
-Not only can those around you offer words of wisdom as well as a shoulder to cry on, but they may also in fact have their own stories of letting go and moving on that can help you recognize that your experience is more common than you think—and more importantly, that you will get through this.
+Not only can those around you offer words of wisdom as well as a shoulder to cry on, but they may also, in fact, have their own stories of letting go and moving on that can help you recognize that your experience is more common than you think and that you will get through this.
 By surrounding yourself with positive people who have your back, you're taking a real step forward in letting go for good.

 5. Have High Hopes for the Future